pocomane/brewed-in-the-apocalypse/bita.md

 still the scenarist want to give a possibility to the player, ey can point out that the action can not be accomplished by a single roll, but the player must perform two or more of them.
-It will be successful only if all the rolls are successful or Combination, and every Combination will throw in a cost to pay.
+It will be successful only if all the rolls are successful or trade-offs, and every trade-off will throw in a cost to pay.
 Just one fail and the whole sequence is a fail.

-The chain roll, as anything else, must be justified in the fiction, so the scenarist should always give a lot of details about the danger of a situation.
+The chain roll, as anything else, must be justified in the fiction.
+Often this means that the scenarist should give a lot of details about the danger of a situation, so that each step of the chain is there so overcome one danger.
+All the details should be known by the players before they have the chance to make difficult actions, so the scenarist should continuously add them in every situation ey think the risks are high.

-Each step of the chain should ask the player for different action respect the other steps.
+Finally, each step of the chain should ask the player for different action respect the other steps.

 ```
 Alice - Anne tries to blind the dragon with her sword.

-Scenarist - I do not think it could be so simple.
-To do it, you have first to
+Scenarist - You are forgetting the flame and its height.
+To do it you have first to
 go close to him avoiding the flame, than you have to climb on the dragon's back.
 Then you have to reach the head without falling down.
 Than you have to hit
 the eye, maybe multiple times.
 They are at least 4 rolls, if anyone is a